Buyers Guides Graphics Cards

 Is a Dual-Fan or Triple-Fan Card Better?

 Dual-fan cards will be smaller, while triple-fan cards generally offer better cooling.
-We’d advise a triple-fan card if it will fit in your case, but be aware of the clearance issues beforehand.
+If it fits your case, we’d advise a triple-fan card, but be aware of the clearance issues.

 editor